 3 months (%) 6 months (%) 1 year (%) Since launch (%) HGEN share price (40.4) (45.4) (56.6) (52.8) HGEN NAV 1 (0.0) (0.4) 2.6 (0.7) Solactive Hydrogen Economy Index 5.3 11.0 (27.0) (37.7) MSCI ACWI 4.4 6.3 (1.4) 3.0 Source: Morningstar, Marten & Co.
 Note 1) HGEN's NAV is as at 31 December 2022.
 HGEN's NAV increased by 1.6% to 97.31p over the course of 2022, driven by increases to valuations of some of HGEN's private hydrogen assets, which added 3.94p to the NAV, offset by expenses of 2.15p per share.
 HGEN has broken down the portfolio's contributions to the NAV uplift by company.
 Figure 12: Private hydrogen assets valuation change over 2022 from capital growth rather than income for now.
 For the year ended 31 December 2022, HGEN generated a negative revenue return per share of 1.14p and the balance on its revenue reserve at the end of that period was negative £2.21m.
 Premium/(discount) Around 12 months ago, HGEN's shares moved from trading at a premium to trading at a discount and the trend has been of discount widening since, with a marked lurch downwards in the share price in the first quarter of 2023.
-We feel that HGEN's discount is entirely unjustified and is not supported by the fundamentals.
-As we have explained in this note, the prospects for the hydrogen industry are bright.
-After many years of false dawns, government money is pouring into the sector in a belated realisation that embracing green hydrogen is a core element of the battle against climate change, and - more recently, in the wake of the war in Ukraine - in the need for energy security.
+The advisers feel that HGEN's discount is entirely unjustified and is not supported by the fundamentals considering the prospects for the hydrogen industry that have been discussed above.
+They believe that the amount of government money pouring into the sector is a belated realisation that embracing green hydrogen is a core element of the battle against climate change, and - more recently, in the wake of the war in Ukraine - the need for energy security.
 The advisers see significant potential for revenue and earnings growth from the companies within the portfolio.
-We feel that HGEN's de-rating has been driven by share price falls for listed companies in the hydrogen sector.
+The advisers also think that HGEN's de-rating may have been driven in part by share price falls for listed companies in the hydrogen sector.
 Many of these have been stock-specific - a run of profit warnings from ITM Power linked to problems scaling its business (in contrast to Sunfire), for example.
-Much of it, though, represents a dramatic shift in sentiment away from growing but unprofitable companies, which has been triggered by rising interest rates.
+Much of it, it is thought, represents a dramatic shift in sentiment away from growing but unprofitable companies, which many believe has been triggered by rising interest rates.